 04Fly Scenic Tours

 A more routine job for fresh commercial pilots might include flying a tour plane.
-Tourist areas like the Grand Canyon or the Hawaiian Islands are popular places for sightseeing flights, and for new pilots to gain hours, but that doesn't mean these are the only places that offer sightseeing flights.
+Tourist areas like the Grand Canyon or the Hawaiian Islands are popular places for sightseeing flights—and for new pilots to gain hours—but that doesn't mean these are the only places that offer sightseeing flights.
 Search the region where you live for similar opportunities.

 05Fly Aerial Photographers